woman calmly drinking tea

 • Ask for help and support when you need it.

-• Build a support circle of family, friends, work colleagues, fellow survivors or health care professionals.
+• Build a support circle of family, friends, work colleagues, fellow survivors or health care providers.

 • Attend support groups to meet people going through cancer.